mattriley/agile-avatars/README.md

 The util module provides lower level pure functions and is accessible to core as purity can be maintained.

+Config is also accessible to core.
+Technically, config could be mutated, producing side effects putting the purity of core at risk.
+This could be prevented by making config immutable by deeply "freezing" the object.
+I'm drawing a line here and choosing not to force immutability, but to treat objects as immutable; to avoid mutation of objects as a convention.

 __Example: A pure function__

 `parseEmailExpression` is a pure function.
 Amongst other properties of pure functions, its return value is the same for the same arguments, and its evaluation has no side effects.